tushartushar/taksidiotis/guide.md

 * Another great city of Crete is Heraklion in which you can visit a lot of well-known sightsees such as Knossos, Koules and Fountain Morozini.

 * Spetses:
-Beautiful nature, perfect beaches and a complex history ‚Äí Spetses is an island that has all three.
+Beautiful nature, perfect beaches and a complex history ?
+Spetses is an island that has all three.
 It's close enough to Athens to be enjoyed as a day trip and has enough varied sites and activities to keep you completely occupied for longer trips.
 [click to see more details](http://www.greece-is.com/5-reasons-visit-spetses/)

 * Santorini is a beautiful and all natural part of the Greek Islands with many wonderful places and a variety of ways you can enjoy your time there.
 [click to visit website](https://www.discovergreece.com/el/greek-islands/cyclades/santorini)

+* Visit Rhodes : Rhodes is a unique island that combines History from different eras of time.
+It has ancient greek ruins, Medieval structures, Italian structures from the Italian occupation of Rhodes, Turkish structures etc. It is well known for its sightseeings and landscape variety, which makes it one of the most visited destination in Europe.
+For more information check the wiki page: https://en.wikipedia.org/wiki/Rhodes

 * Visit Lesvos : the island of hidden harmony; a unique destination, recognised as a member of the UNESCO Global Geopark Network, with long tradition and history, inherent contrasts of natural beauty, and delightful flavours with olive oil and ouzo in the spotlight!

-‚Ä¢ Corfu is maybe the most beautiful Ionian Island with so many exciting places to see.
+ï Corfu is maybe the most beautiful Ionian Island with so many exciting places to see.
 It feels a lot like being in Italy, people are always singing and the food is delicious.
-Don‚Äôt forget to visit the Achileon, Sissi‚Äôs holiday palace.
+Donít forget to visit the Achileon, Sissiís holiday palace.

 * Lefkada: Amazing beaches, easily accesible as you can travel there by car.
 You can combine your vacation there by visiting other Ionian islands.
 Lefkada is quite a pieceful island with fewer tourists than other greek islands.